vishalbelsare/memori/docs/open-source/architecture.md

 # Architecture Overview

-Memoriai is built with a modular, production-ready architecture designed for reliability, performance, and extensibility.
+Memori v1.1 is built with a modular, production-ready architecture designed for reliability, performance, and extensibility with dual memory modes and intelligent context injection.

 ## System Architecture